It goes without saying—without a

 Over time, this liquid evaporates, which can eventually lead to a dead battery.
 That is why it is essential that you refill your car battery as-needed.

 How to check the water levels in your car battery

 To keep your battery running at its best, you should perform occasional maintenance, including removing any corrosion and checking the water level within the battery’s cells.
 To check the water levels of the cells in your battery, perform the following steps.

-Locate the battery: Start by determining where your battery is located within the engine compartment of your vehicle.
+Step 1: Locate the battery.
+Start by determining where your battery is located within the engine compartment of your vehicle.
 The year, make, and model of your car determines where the battery is located.
 Usually, it’s located at the front of the engine compartment.

 How to refill your car battery

 After determining which cells are low on water, you can refill them.
 Before refilling, you’ll need to gather the proper tools and materials:

 - Distilled water

 Step 1: Put on protective gear.
 Start by putting on safety glasses to protect your eyes from any accidental splashes.
 You should also put on neoprene gloves to protect your hands from sulfuric acid.

 Step 2: Fill the low cells.
 Use the battery filler and distilled water to refill the cells that are low.
 If the battery was weak or dead, only add enough water to cover the plates in the cells.
 Otherwise, fill each low cell to the maximum level (which is just touching the bottom of the filler tube).